Northern Illinois vs. Bowling Green NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Northern Illinois' games this season have gone over 47 points four of six times.
+- Northern Illinois and its opponents have gone over the current 45-point total in four of six games this season.

-- Bowling Green has combined with its opponents to score more than 47 points in two games this season.
+- Bowling Green and its opponents have combined to score more than 45 points in two games this season.

-- The combined points per game average of the two teams, 45.2, is 1.8 points fewer than Saturday's over/under.
+- Saturday's over/under is 0.2 points lower than the two team's combined 45.2 points per game average.

-- This contest's total is eight points under the 55 these two squads combine to give up per game in 2021.
+- These two squads surrender a combined 55 points per game, 10 more than this contest's over/under.

-- The average total in Huskies games this season is 55.3, 8.3 points more than Saturday's over/under of 47.
+- The Huskies and their opponents have scored an average of 55.3 points per game in 2021, 10.3 more than Saturday's total.

-- The 47-point total for this game is 3.6 points below the 50.6 points per game average total in Falcons games this season.
+- The 50.6 PPG average total in Falcons games this season is 5.6 points more than this game's over/under.

 Northern Illinois Stats and Trends

-- The Huskies covered the spread in their only game when favored by 9 points or more.
+- Northern Illinois has played six games, with four wins against the spread.

-- Northern Illinois' games this year have gone over the total in two out of six opportunities (33.3%).
+- This season, the Huskies won ATS in their only game as a favorite of 9 points or more.

-- Northern Illinois is 2-0-1 against the spread and 2-1 overall in games when it scores more than 23.7 points.
+- When Northern Illinois puts up more than 23.7 points, it is 2-0-1 against the spread and 2-1 overall.

-- When Northern Illinois totals more than 344.8 yards, the team is 2-0-1 against the spread and 2-1 overall.
+- Northern Illinois is 2-0-1 against the spread and 2-1 overall when the team picks up over 344.8 yards.

-- This year, the Huskies have nine turnovers, one fewer than the Falcons have takeaways (10).
+- The Huskies have nine giveaways this season, while the Falcons have 10 takeaways .

 - Find the latest spread and moneyline odds for Northern Illinois at SISportsbook.